philipp-zettl/factory/README.md

 # Factory
+A service built on top of the [HuggingFace](https://huggingface.co/) Inference API to provide a general purpose generative AI service.
+To allow an easy integration into existing projects, the service provides a RESTful API to interact with the models.

+The main intention is to run models that can be used in [hf.easybits.tech](https://hf.easybits.tech/).

 > [!IMPORTANT]
 > This service is in a early phase of development and it's API as well as the supported models are changing frequently.